=== WP Mail SMTP by WPForms - The Most Popular SMTP and Email Log Plugin ===

 ### What's Next

-If you like this plugin, then consider checking out our other projects:
+If you like our WP Mail SMTP plugin, then consider checking out our other projects:

 * OptinMonster - Get More Email Subscribers with the most popular conversion optimization plugin for WordPress.